Crespi d'Adda

-Crespi d'Adda is a village in northern Italian and hamlet (frazione) of Capriate San Gervasio, a municipality in the province of Bergamo, Lombardy.
+Crespi d'Adda is a village in northern Italy and hamlet (frazione) of Capriate San Gervasio, a municipality in the province of Bergamo, Lombardy.
 It is a historic settlement and an outstanding example of the 19th and early 20th-century "company towns" built in Europe and North America by enlightened industrialists to meet the workers' needs.
 The site is still intact and is partly used for industrial purposes, although changing economic and social conditions now threaten its survival.
 Since 1995 it has been on UNESCO's list of World Heritage Sites.